'Feminist' foreign policy — what does that mean? | DW | 23.12.2021

 Masalla, however, does not think this will happen, and predicts that the chancellery will continue to focus on the "big players."
 He believes that the old division of labor will continue under the new government, and that Annalena Baerbock will simply have to get used to it.

-German Foreign Minister Annalena Baerbock (right) should take a harder position with new Chancellor Olaf Scholz (left) on who deals with which country, some think
+German Foreign Minister Annalena Baerbock (right) should take a tougher line with new Chancellor Olaf Scholz (left) regarding who deals with which country, some think

 The contradictions of feminist foreign policies are quite visible upon taking a closer look at Sweden, Masalla pointed out.
 In 2014, it vowed to pursue a feminist foreign policy; yet during the last ten years it has been one of only a few European countries to increase defense spending.
 This is based on a perceived threat from Russia.